eos-amsterdam-rnd/design_proposals/NFC_cards_for_blockchain_use.md

 ----------------

 A JCOP card is an advanced and secure microcontroller capable of running applications in the chip.
-It is also able to store a provate key securely and issue ECC signatures.
+It is also able to store a private key securely and issue ECC signatures.
+The card is designed so that the private key is nonextractable.

-JCOP cards are available on the market for about $15-20 a piece.
+JCOP cards are available on the market for about $4 to $20 a piece.

-A typical scenatio would be a terminal preparing an eosio transaction, and the user card generating the ECC signature before broadcasting the transaction to the blockchain.
+A typical scenario would be a terminal preparing an eosio transaction, and the user card generating the ECC signature before broadcasting the transaction to the blockchain.
 The chip can also be programmed to ask user a PIN before issuing the signature.

 One potential attack vector is that the chip does not have any display, so the terminal may show a transaction that is different from what the user is really signing.
+So, the terminals need to be certified and secured.